John Allen Dixon Jr.: Judicial career

 In 1957, Dixon was elected as a judge of the First Judicial District of Louisiana in Caddo Parish, and he was twice re-elected to that seat.
 In 1968, he was elected to the Louisiana Second Circuit Court of Appeal, and in 1970 was elected without opposition to the state supreme court, taking his seat in January 1971.
 On March 1, 1980, he became chief justice.
 On the court, he was generally considered to be a liberal, because he "championed the cause of the little man", though he "preferred to call himself a strict constructionist".

-In March 1990, Dixon announced that he would retire the following month, on April 8, that being his 70th birthday.
+Dixon made his retirement announcement in March 1990, the month after his 70th birthday, on April 8.
 Though Dixon was exempt from a constitutional provision requiring judges to retire at that age, he had previously supported this requirement in a case, and acted consistently with this ruling.
 The day after his retirement, Dixon swore in his successor as chief justice, Pascal F. Calogero Jr. In 1991, he was awarded the American Civil Liberties Union's Benjamin E. Smith award "for a lifetime of defending civil rights and civil liberties".

 Personal life and death

 Dixon married Imogene Shipley in October 1945, the same month that he was discharged from the Army.
 They had three daughters; his wife died before him.

-During his time as a district court judge, Dixon was introduced to running as hobby, though he initially only participated in the sport for a few years.
+During his time as a district court judge, Dixon was introduced to running as a hobby, though he initially only participated in the sport for a few years.
 While serving as chief justice, Dixon rediscovered his interest in long-distance running, completing several marathons and many shorter long-distance races.
 He placed first in the over-60 age group in the 1982 Mardi Gras Marathon, and completed the Boston Marathon that same year.

 Dixon died in his home in Shreveport in 2003, at the age of 82.